ZuhebNadeem/React-Course/Section 18 (NY) - Practice Project (Food App)/Notater.md

   }, [open]);

 - We can use a cleanup function here in useEffect, which will be executed whenever this effect function is about to run again.
 So whenever the open prop value changes, for example.
+- const updatedItems = [...state.items];
+  It creates a copy of the current state's items array.

+const updatedItem = {
+...existingItem,
+quantity: existingItem.quantity + 1,
+};

+- ...existingItem: This uses the spread operator to copy all properties of the existingItem object into the new updatedItem object.
+This is a concise way of creating a shallow copy of an object.
+- quantity: existingItem.quantity + 1: This adds a new property quantity to the updatedItem object.
+The value of this property is set to one more than the current quantity of the existingItem.
+In other words, it increments the quantity by 1.
+- So, overall, this code creates a new object (updatedItem) that is a copy of an existing item with an increased quantity by 1.
+It's commonly used in Redux or state management systems to ensure immutability by creating new objects instead of modifying existing ones.

 ### Custom Input

+- const updatedItems = [...state.items];
+  It creates a copy of the current state's items array.
+-

 ### From Submission & Validation